explosion/spaCy/docs/source/reference/index.rst

 Reference
 =========

-The table below shows every class in spaCy: where it is implemented, a usage snippet, and a link to its documentation.
+The table below shows every class in spaCy: a link to its documentation, implementation, and a small usage snippet.

  +----------------+--------------------------+--------------------------------+